hashicorp/katakoda/consul-secure-on-kubernetes/step8.md

 `kubectl apply -f client.yaml`{{execute T1}}

-Next, make sure all pods are running before proceeding to the next section.
+Next, make sure all pods have a status of `Running` before proceeding to the next section.

 `watch kubectl get pods`{{execute T1}}